![]() deutsches Glossar |

 APB

-Abbr. to ABSOLUTE PERMISSIVE
+Abbr. of ABSOLUTE PERMISSIVE

 BLOCK